ConfettiFX/The-Forge/README.md

 We wrote a new input library from scratch in C. Its design follows the architecture of the rendering API.
 So one high-level interface file IInput.h and then platform specific files for each of the target devices.
 It has less lines of code compared to gainput and is easier to maintain for a small team.
 We are still testing it as we speak.
 Let us know if you see any bugs.

 ### Removed Vulkan from Windows Run-time
 Over the last couple of years in many of our projects, it became apparent that the best option to ship a PC / Windows game is DirectX 12.
 The main reason is the reduced QA effort and reliability.
 The other reason is that we constantly get forced to upgrade on PC to a newer version, while mobile -which is the more important platform- stays far behind.
 So we are not officially supporting the Vulkan run-time on Windows anymore.
-We have an internal version that we test and obviously we support Vulkan on Android, Switch and Steamdeck (native support).
+We have an internal version that we test and obviously, we support Vulkan on Android, Switch and Steamdeck (native support).

 ### Removed API Switch from the Run-time
 Concluding that Vulkan is not a good API for PC anymore, we removed the switching functionality we had in there before to switch between DirectX 12 and Vulkan on PC and OpenGL ES 2.0 and Vulkan on Android.